“Do I Need to Wear My Orthotics Forever?”

 One of the most common causes of foot pain, especially of chronic foot pain, is biomechanical dysfunction.
 In simple terms, this means that your feet and ankles are not working together properly and are likely out of alignment when walking, running, and even standing.
 Just as eyeglasses help to realign your vision, so do orthotics realign your feet and ankles to allow them to work together in harmony, as designed.

 Some people do have foot types that place so much stress on tissue that they will always need orthotics.
 So for those people the answer is yes.
+Common foot types that may need orthotics long term are those with either very flat arches or very high arches.

 - Decrease the load on the tissue by: